 Dr. Micah W. Kubic has won national and international acclaim as a civil rights leader, activist for social change, award-winning author, movement builder, scholar, and speaker.

-For more than twenty years, Micah has championed the causes of liberty, justice, equality, and upholding human dignity.
+For twenty four years, Micah has championed the causes of liberty, justice, equality, and upholding human dignity.
 Heralded by the Kansas City Star as someone for whom "getting things done is his way of life" (Star, 6/13/01), Micah is respected in equal measure for his deep commitment to justice, ability to develop compelling visions, and capacity for implementing innovative, effective, and transformative programming.

 Micah has worked with some of the globe's leading thinkers, activists, and policy-makers to help achieve a just society - one where equal opportunity is not a dream but a reality, where we truly live the values that we claim to share, where all people can live lives free of fear and discrimination, and where every person's voice is heard in true democratic fashion.